How to Freeze Rows and Columns in Microsoft Excel? 5 Easy Steps

 - Open Your Excel Workbook:

-Launch Microsoft Excel and open the workbook containing the worksheet where you want to freeze a row. - Select the Row Below the One You Want to Freeze:
+Launch Microsoft Excel and open the workbook containing the worksheet where you want to freeze a row. - Select the Row:

 Click on the row number just below the row you want to freeze.
 For example, if you want to freeze Row 1, click on the number “2” on the left side of the worksheet. - Go to the View Tab: